- As-Built Services

 While a broad section of the market has faith in Building Information Modeling, and believes that it is a consequence of IT development, there is another section that believes Building Information Modeling is a long way from making its way in the industry completely.
 This might be attributed to a lack of technical and professional expertise in handling such advanced technology.

-However, considering the fact that Building Information Modeling is the future of information management, its pros outweigh the cons and it is en route to establishing itself in the Architectural, Engineering, and Construction industry.
+However, considering the fact that Building Information Modeling is the future of information management in the AEC industry, its pros outweigh the cons and it is en route to establishing itself as the new standard.